snowplow/documentation/docs/pipeline-components-and-applications/loaders-storage-targets/snowplow-postgres-loader/index.md

 ## Other

 Loader creates `events` table on the start and every other table when it first encounters its corresponding schema.

+You should ensure that the database and schema specified in the configuration exist before starting the loader.